homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 > [!CAUTION]
-> Panasonic has changed the API, so this plug-in is currently not working.
-No changes in the code will work, so no changes to the settings will help.
-The Panasonic app for iPhone / Android works.
+> Panasonic has changed the API, so this plugin is currently not working.
+>
+> Required are changes in code, so no changes to the plugin config will help.
+>
+> The Panasonic app for iPhone / Android works.
+You can also use remote.
 >
 > See more: [Issue](https://github.com/homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/issues/330)